 1. Funds are held in an Escrow account while work is in progress

 When a Job is agreed (whether a Buyer has purchased an Hourlie or accepted a Freelancer's custom Proposal) the Buyer pays a deposit of funds into an Escrow account.
 This gives the Freelancer assurance to start work and prevents the Buyer from paying any money to the Freelancer before the job has been completed.

 2. Payment only when Job Done

-> Once the Job has finished the Seller raises an invoice for payment.
-If the Buyer is happy the work has finished they complete payment of the invoice which includes confirming the release of the funds held in Escrow to the Seller.
-If the Buyer is not satisfied that the job has finished then they can reject the invoice and provide the Seller with feedback on what work remains outstanding.
+Once the Job has finished the Freelancer raises an invoice for payment.
+If the Buyer is happy the work has finished they complete payment of the invoice which includes confirming the release of the funds held in Escrow to the Freelancer.
+If the Buyer is not satisfied that the job has finished then they can reject the invoice and provide the Freelancer with feedback on what work remains outstanding.

-> Find out more about paying an invoice.
+Find out more about paying an invoice.

 If the Freelancer does not complete the Job within the agreed timescales then the Buyer can request a refund of the money held in Escrow.
 If for any other reason the Buyer cancels a Job that has been in progress then the Freelancer may be entitled to at least some payment for work completed.